 The very first thing we did after dropping our luggage off at the hotel was venture down to sample the local street food.
 We were not sure where to go or how to find these authentic food vendors.
 Turns out they are literally everywhere.
 It seemed that you could not go a block without encountering 3-5 and up to 15-20 little carts with fresh cooked food.
 We sampled many, enjoyed most, and never got sick (yay!).

-Famous for the crown of third tallest building in Thailand, and for filming of the Hangover 2, we highly enjoyed our stay.
-With incredible city views day and night, and a great location, we recommend booking your accommodations here!
+Famous for the crown of third tallest building in Thailand, and for filming of the Hangover 2, The State Tower was a great stay.
+With incredible city views day and night, and a great location, we recommend booking your accommodations here (see details below)!
 Or, a stop in the Sky Bar at the very least.

 Go to the malls!
 Not for the shopping oddly, because we did not find the prices to be anything special.
 But walking into a Bangkok mall, is like being transported into another dimension.
 Prepare to be amazed, enjoy water features, delicious food, and beautiful decor.
 Terminal 21 has the best food, at insanely low prices!
 A waterpark on top of a mall?
 Fantasia Lagoon at The Mall Bangkapi is lush and so well landscaped, you forget you are on top of a mall in a ginormous city.